garrandall/popular-music-data/tracks/landslide-olivia-newton-john.md

 My minor desires turned to major needs
 My needs won't be denied
 It was a landslide
-Ooh it was a landslide
+Oh it was a landslide
 He took my heart, it was a landslide
 Oh it was a landslide
 He took my heart, it was a landslide